parsons-cc/parsons-cc.github.io/_posts/2015-03-12-readings-and-assignments-for-march-17.md

 ---
 layout: post
-title: Reading and Assignment for Mar 10
+title: Reading and Assignments for Mar 17
 ---

-For next week, finish up the "patternist" project and have it ready to present in class.
-Also, the next chapter from _Eloquent Javascript_ will give you some more information about functions and how they work.
+We're getting ready to move on to a new project as well as a research project.
+Plus, more from Haverbeke's _Eloquent JavaScript_.

 <!--more-->